Step 8: Review route and day outputs

 Route-level outputs

-Route-level outputs help you understand the trip as a whole.
+Route-level outputs summarize the trip as a whole.

 Use them when you want to answer questions like:

-• Is this route broadly within my capacity?
+• Is this route within the current trip limits and inputs?

-• Which version of this plan looks more realistic?
+• Which version of this plan is lower-cost or higher-margin?

 • Is the route mostly limited by distance, steepness, load, time, or accumulated strain?

-Route-level outputs are especially useful when comparing one itinerary against another or one set of assumptions against another.
+Route-level outputs work best when comparing one itinerary against another or one set of inputs against another.

 If you want the full screenshot-driven walkthrough for the route-level cards and charts, read How to use route diagnostics.